Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Discussion

 In summary, LED identifies and propagates the effective dynamics of dynamical systems with multiple spatiotemporal scales providing significant computational savings.
 Moreover, LED provides a systematic way of trading between speed-up and accuracy for a multiscale system by switching between propagation of the latent dynamics, and evolution of the original equations, iteratively correcting the statistical error at the cost of reduced speed-up.
-The present methodology can be deployed both in problems described by first principles as well as for problems where only data are available for either the macro or microscale descriptions of the system.
-Finally, by providing a bridge between data driven and first principles models LEDs open new horizons for the effective simulations of complex multiscale systems.